NikaBabuna/ODE_Lab/docs/evolution_strategy.md

-# ODE Lab — Evolution Strategy
+# Evolution Strategy — ODE Lab

-### System Growth and Development Doctrine

-This document defines how ODE Lab evolves over time.
-It governs expansion, refactoring, versioning, and feature introduction.

-All development must follow this strategy to ensure clarity, stability, and sustained progress.
+## Growth Philosophy

+Development follows a hybrid model:

+Phase I — Careful foundational construction
+Phase II — Stabilization and refinement
+Phase III — Controlled expansion

+The system must begin minimal, clean, and usable before expanding.

 ---

-# 1. Core Philosophy of Growth

-ODE Lab will follow a **hybrid growth model**:

-**Phase 1 — Cathedral Construction**
-The foundational system is built slowly, deliberately, and cleanly.
-Architecture, solver engine, and extensibility are prioritized over expansion.

-**Phase 2 — Living System Expansion**
-Once the core is stable and extensible, the system will grow steadily through new solvers, simulations, and capabilities.

-This ensures:

-* Strong foundations
-* Clean architecture
-* Sustainable long-term evolution

-Speed is secondary to structural integrity.

----

-# 2. Development Phases

-## Phase I — Foundational System (v1 series)
+## Phase I: Foundational System

-Goal: Build a minimal but fully usable computational laboratory with strong architecture.

 Focus:

 * Core solver engine
-* Stable unified interfaces
+* Unified interfaces
-* Plugin architecture for solvers and simulations
+* Plugin architecture
-* Small curated simulation set
+* Small curated simulations
-* Basic but clean interactive interface
+* Clean interactive interface
 * Strong testing and documentation

-Rules:

-* No uncontrolled expansion
+No uncontrolled feature expansion permitted.
-* No feature creep
-* No experimental subsystems on main branch
-* Architecture must remain clean and extensible

-This phase ends when:
+This phase ends when the system is stable, extensible, and usable.

-* Core architecture feels stable
-* New solvers/simulations can be added cleanly
-* System is usable and demonstrable
-* Codebase reflects professional quality

 ---

-## Phase II — Stabilization and Refinement
+## Phase II: Stabilization

-Goal: Ensure the foundation is robust before expansion.

 Focus:

-* Refactoring for clarity and consistency
+* Refactoring for clarity
+* Strengthening tests
 * Improving documentation
-* Strengthening tests
-* Performance sanity improvements
-* Ensuring extensibility works in practice
+* Confirming extensibility

-No major new features added unless required to complete the core vision.

-This phase ensures the system can grow safely.
+No major expansion until foundation is solid.

 ---

-## Phase III — Structured Expansion
+## Phase III: Expansion

-Goal: Gradual expansion into full ODE Lab vision.

-Possible additions:
+Gradual addition of:

-* Additional solver families
+* Additional solvers
-* Advanced visualization tools
+* Advanced visualization
-* Simulation DSL / programmable environment
+* Custom simulation definition tools
-* Solver comparison tools
+* Diagnostic and comparison features
-* Advanced diagnostics
-* Additional system libraries

-All expansion must:
+All expansion must respect architecture and clarity.

-* Respect architecture
-* Follow plugin principles
-* Maintain cleanliness and stability

-Expansion is continuous but controlled.

 ---

-# 3. Feature Introduction Rules
+## Feature Introduction Rules

-New features may only be introduced when:
+New features only added when:

-1. They align with project vision and constitution
+* Aligned with vision
-2. They do not compromise architectural clarity
-3. Core system remains stable
-4. They are scheduled intentionally
+* Architecturally consistent
+* Intentionally planned

-Spontaneous feature additions are not permitted.
+Spontaneous additions are not allowed.

-All new ideas must be recorded and evaluated before implementation.
+All ideas go to a recorded idea list for later review.

 ---

-# 4. Idea Management

-All new ideas, features, or experiments must be placed into an **Idea Parking List**.

-Rules:

-* Ideas are written down immediately
-* They are not implemented immediately
-* They are reviewed during planning sessions
-* Only selected ideas enter roadmap

-This prevents uncontrolled expansion and preserves focus.
+## Refactoring Policy

+Imperfections are recorded and addressed deliberately.
+Immediate refactoring only when blocking or damaging.

 ---

-# 5. Refactoring Policy

-Refactoring follows a scheduled discipline.

-When imperfections are noticed:

-* Record them
-* Continue current work if not blocking
-* Address during dedicated refactoring passes

-Immediate refactoring only occurs if:

-* It blocks current development
-* It risks architectural damage
-* It compromises clarity significantly

-Otherwise, refactoring is intentional and controlled.
+## Versioning

+Project progresses through clear, stable versions.
+Each version represents a coherent and usable state.

 ---

-# 6. Versioning Mindset

-ODE Lab will follow a **professional but practical versioning model**.

-* Clear version progression (v0.x → v1 → future)
-* Stable main branch
-* Each version represents a coherent state
-* Releases reflect meaningful progress

-The project is both a personal system and a professional artifact.

-Versioning should reflect engineering maturity without unnecessary overhead.

----

-# 7. Expansion Discipline

-All expansion must be intentional.

-Rules:

-* No spontaneous feature implementation
-* No impulsive architectural changes
-* All new capabilities must align with roadmap
-* Expansion occurs only after stability

-Focus is preserved through disciplined scope control.

----

-# 8. Definition of Maturity

-ODE Lab reaches mature state when:

-* Core numerical engine is complete and extensible
-* Interactive lab environment exists
-* Multiple solvers and systems operate cleanly
-* Custom simulation definition is supported
-* Architecture remains clean and understandable
-* System feels like a true computational laboratory

-At maturity, the system becomes a long-term expandable personal tool and professional showcase.

----

-# 9. Guiding Principle
+## Guiding Principle

-Build slowly.
+Build minimal.
-Stabilize deliberately.
+Stabilize fully.
 Expand intentionally.

-ODE Lab must grow like a well-engineered instrument — never rushed, never chaotic, always structured.
+The system must grow like a well-engineered instrument.